Credit, acknowledgment & thanks

 It takes a village, as the saying goes.

-Those notepad permalinks are courtesy of Hashids.
+Those notepad permalinks are courtesy of Sqids (formerly Hashids).

 Cloudflare serves as an effective, free CDN.